 It started at an early age, collecting rose petals and snails in the hedgerows.
 I got my first pocket camera at the age of 10 and turned to making portraits of the family, the kids and animals I knew.

 Every roll of 12 black and white shots, was eked out over weeks until they were sent away to be printed as tiny, 2 inch square images.
 I've taken photographs ever since, snared by the alchemy.
-Photography is rich with possibilities.
+Photography is rich with creative possibilities.

-I'm not naive about the turbulent and destructive times we live in.
-While the rhythms of nature keep my feet on the ground, I try not to over romanticise the unfathomable beauty of this planet and how close we are to the loss of it.
+While the rhythms of nature keep my feet on the ground, I struggle with the unfathomable beauty of this planet and how close we are to the loss of it.
+Everyday I witness some ending, some small death, another piece of it at the edge of extinction.

 I have been blogging since 2011 and the Foxglove Lane Blog has won 4 national awards for Photography and a Silver Award in the Open House/Architectural Journal Competition, London.
-I am also a columnist with the Waterford News and Star.
+In 2016 I was invited to write a regular column with the Waterford News and Star called As I see it.

 Join the Foxglove Lane mailing list

-On a rainy Sunday in 2011 I posted a photo on the first Foxglove Lane Blog Diaries.
+On a rainy Sunday in 2011 I posted a photo on the first Foxglove Lane Blog.
 Since then I've been a regular photoblogger.
 When you follow the blog, you will get an occasional update to your inbox and a downloadable Guide to practicing Photography with Heart.

 - Exhibition From seed to blossom, from blossom to fruit as part of Waterford Imagine Festival in October 2017